 Step 5: Order the standard structural engineering drawings online and receive your certified structural engineering drawings within 48 hours ready for building permit submission.

+A brick fence can be a wonderful addition to a property and there are a wide range of options and materials available for constructing the fence.
+While clay brick and limestone blocks screen walls are common, we are also seeing increased popularity with concrete blocks fences.
+In some situations the brick fence can be integrated with a brick or limestone retaining wall.
 If you have any questions regarding a proposed brick fence or other structural engineering requirements, get in touch with us to discuss your requirements with one of our structural engineers and to obtain a free quote.

 Engineering Plans Australia

 Adelaide | Brisbane | Canberra | Melbourne | Perth | Sydney